la-mk/lamk/README.md

 - SPACES_ACCESS_KEY_ID
 - SPACES_SECRET_ACCESS_KEY

+You also need to add a `secrets.tfvars` file that is gitignored in both staging and production.
+This holds any secrets that are environment-specific.

+If there is an existing deployment already, first you need to taint the services server using `terraform taint digitalocean_droplet.services-1`, update the `docker-compose.yaml` to the appropriate services versions, and then run the command below.

-Once those are set, cd to `infra` and run `terraform apply --var-file=./stg/vars.tfvars` (change to prod folder for production deployment).
+Once those are set, cd to `infra` and run `terraform apply --var-file=./stg/vars.tfvars --var-file=./stg/secrets.tfvars` (change to prod folder for production deployment).
 The rest is handled automatically.

+## DB Backups

+Backups will be automatically handled by MongoDB Atlas once we have a need for a larger cluster (paid one).
+For now, we can use the free one, and do manual backups using:
+`mongodump --uri="<connectionstring>"`
+`mongorestore --uri="<connectionstring>"`